Nikos Papandreou

 Nikos Papandreou (Νίκος Παπανδρέου; born 29 September 1956) is a Greek politician, businessman, cultural commentator and writer.
-He has been serving as a Member of the European Parliament for PASOK since May 2023.
-He replaced Nikos Androulakis who resigned in order to run in the 2023 Greek legislative election.
+He has been serving as a Member of the European Parliament for PASOK since May 2023, as he replaced MEP Nikos Androulakis who resigned in order to run in the 2023 Greek legislative election.

 Family

 Papandreou is a son of former Prime Minister of Greece Andreas Papandreou and his second wife Margaret Chant-Papandreou and younger brother of George Papandreou.

+Parliamentary work

+As a member of the Subcommittee on Public Health (SANT), he has been a prominent advocate for the implementation of the Europe's Beating Cancer Plan, specifically championing EU-wide protocols for lung cancer screening and the integration of liquid biopsy technology into national health systems.

+Within the Committee on Economic and Monetary Affairs (ECON), Papandreou served as a shadow rapporteur on the legislative framework for the Digital euro.